Politics Aside, Toby Keith’s Unapologetic Stance For Accepting Trump’s Invite The Right Thing To Do [Opinion]

 I may not be TEAM Trump, but last I checked, I don’t have to like the person who’s in office.
 However, I think we all have the mandate to get behind our leader for the greater good of the Union.

 Democrats and opponents may have not “liked” President Bush, but when those planes hit those buildings, suddenly we looked to our president to even the score, to settle our fears and make things right again.
-Hopefully, we don’t have to wait for another dreadful event to compel us to get behind our leader who has to answer to his own shortcomings at night before he retires and face himself in the mirror the next morning.
+Hopefully, we don’t have to wait for another dreadful event to compel us to get behind our leader who has to answer to his own shortcomings at night before he retires and faces himself in the mirror the next morning.

 In short, you don’t have to like the leader, but you darn well better show your love for country if you’re a true patriot.